kjk2010/ambient_api/README.md

 # Ambient API
 Laravel Package For Accessing Ambient API.
 Currently their API is in beta, see this Facebook group for more information: https://www.facebook.com/search/top/?q=ambient%20weather%20network%20api

+Forked from jafo232/ambientapi

 **Install with composer:**

-composer require jafo232/ambientapi
+composer require kjk2010/ambientapi

 **Add to your providers in config/app.php:**

-jafo232\ambientapi\AmbientApiServiceProvider::class,
+kjk2010\ambientapi\AmbientApiServiceProvider::class,

 **Add to your aliases:**

-'Ambient' => jafo232\ambientapi\AmbientApiFacade::class,
+'Ambient' => kjk2010\ambientapi\AmbientApiFacade::class,

 **Publish the config file:**